-The principle that a manufacturer's duty of care extends over the entire product assists the plaintiff to gain access to civil justice more easily than if the plaintiff were limited to claiming against the supplier of the defective component alone, because it will generally be possible for a plaintiff to identify the manufacturer of a complex product marketed as a unit, while it would often be far more difficult for a plaintiff to first determine the component in which the defect lay and then identify the source of the component.
+The principle that a manufacturer's duty of care extends over the entire product assists the plaintiff to gain access to civil justice more easily than if the plaintiff were limited to claiming against the supplier of the defective component alone, because it will generally be possible for a plaintiff to identify the manufacturer of a complex product marketed as a unit.
+It would often be far more difficult for a plaintiff to first determine the component in which the defect lay and then identify the source of the component.

 The manufacturer of the complex product with integrated components is in a better position to identify its suppliers than the plaintiff, and will almost certainly assert a third party claim against the supplier of a defective component to bring the supplier into the litigation.
-If the manufacturer is sued, other proper defendants not likely to be as easily identified by the plaintiff are likely to be brought before the court.131 The same would be true if a developer of a complex system employing an artificial intelligence system is sued and wants to shift blame to the suppliers of a software module the developer believes is likely connected with the plaintiff's claim.
+If the manufacturer is sued, other proper defendants not likely to be as easily identified by the plaintiff are likely to be brought before the court.
+The same would be true if a developer of a complex system employing an artificial intelligence system is sued and wants to shift blame to the suppliers of a software module the developer believes is likely connected with the plaintiff's claim.

 The principles relating to duty of care under product liability thus provide a framework within the law of tort that can be adapted to allow rights and liabilities to be determined between someone who has been harmed by the operation of artificial intelligence and the upstream defendants who participated in developing the artificial intelligence system in question up to the point at which it is made available for actual use in real-world circumstances.
-Extending these principles by analogy to cases in which the operation of artificial intelligence has caused harm would facilitate access dictum of the trial judge that a component supplier does not owe a duty of care directly to a consumer of a product in which the component is integrated.
+Extending these principles by analogy to cases in which the operation of artificial intelligence has caused harm would facilitate access to civil justice by assisting plaintiffs to overcome the difficulty of identifying proper defendants at the upstream end and secure the appearance of other potentially liable defendants in the litigation.